p-seeun/composite-quantile-factor/README.md

   - This folder includes codes that derive the simulation results for the location-shift model and the location-scale-shift model, which are presented in Tables 1 and 2.
 - Real data analysis
   - Stock return
     - `Stock return.R` : We used CRSP stock return data, which is unfortunately, not freely available.
 However, many institutions have access to WRDS which provides CRSP data.
-The codes below assume that the monthly and daily stock return data are saved as 'CRSP rawdata(monthly).csv' and 'CRSP rawdata(daily).csv', resepctively.
+The code assumes that the monthly and daily stock return data are saved as 'CRSP rawdata(monthly).csv' and 'CRSP rawdata(daily).csv', resepctively.
 The code derives all results in Tables 3-5.
   - FRED-MD
     - `2020-03.csv` : Raw FRED-MD data until 2020-03.
     - `Forecast.R` : The main code that forecasts the unemployment rate and derives results in Table 7.